9 Things to do in Gozo

 6. Salt Pans

 The Xwejni Salt Pans sit on the north coast and are one of the best things to do in Gozo.
-They are still used to harvest salt from the ocean, using the traditional methods from Roman times.
+They are still used to harvest salt from the sea, using the traditional methods from Roman times.
 It’s possible to take a tour and learn about the process, or you can simply come and visit this beautiful part of the island.
-Looking at the checkerboard salt pans sitting alongside the rocky sea age is a sight to remember.
+Looking at the checkerboard salt pans sitting alongside the rocky sea is a sight to remember.

 After visiting the salt pans, wander nearby and buy some salt from the local sellers as a memoir of your trip to Gozo.